ClaessicsGit/L2Homage/README.md

 - Sindelia of PlayINERA
 - Matrix (EDL Team)
 - And many, many more who provided answers when I needed them.
 Thank you!
 If I forgot to mention anyone, please let me know, you deserve the credit.
-- Above all, thank you to the doctors and nurses who kept me alive these past years.
+- Above all, a huge thank you to my awesome family and all the doctors and nurses who kept me alive these past years.
 L2H is a passion project, developed before, during and after my fight with leukemia.
-If you find some weird or bad code, that will also be my go-to excuse.
+If/when you find some weird or bad code, that will also be my go-to excuse.

 ## Current Features
 - Add, delete or modify weapons